lavanet/docs/docs/validator/validator-rejoin.md

 sudo systemctl start cosmovisor
 ```

-### 8. Start the node and make sure that blocks are advancing
+### 8. Check the logs to make sure the blocks are advancing

 ```bash
 sudo journalctl -u cosmovisor -f